wp-plugins/universal-star-rating/readme.txt

 == Upgrade Notice ==

+= 1.2.3 =
+This package includes a french language package and a bugfix.

 = 1.2.2 =
-Just added this readme file which is necessary if I want to host this plugin on wordpress.org
+Just added a readme file which is necessary to host this plugin on wordpress.org

 = 1.2.1 =
 This is just a bugfix release.
 Nothing to worry about!